The Use And Abuse Of Coercive Power: A Close Look

 • Fear and Intimidation: The use of coercion can create a culture of fear and intimidation within an organization.
 Leaders who rely on coercion to get things done often communicate their authority through aggressive or hostile behavior that can leave subordinates feeling scared or intimidated.

 • Lack of Motivation: Individuals and groups may become demotivated if they only comply with demands because of fear of the consequences of non-compliance rather than a genuine commitment to the task at hand.
-This can lead to low morale, apathy, and low productivity.

 • Resistance and Retaliation: Coercion often results in resistance to the commands or requests of the person in authority.
-Some subordinates may choose to retaliate against the coercive leader, either overtly or covertly, which can lead to more conflict within the organization.

 • High Turnover: A coercive leader can drive people away, leading to a high turnover rate in the organization.